melmatt7/computational_physics/toomre_model/README.md

-PHYS 410

-Melvin Mathews

-57181142

-# Project 1 Report: Toomre Model
+# Toomre Model

-In this project we were tasked with simulating galaxy interactions using the Toomre Model.
+In this project I simulated galaxy interactions using the Toomre Model.
 The project was undertaken in 3 parts.
 The first of which involved testing a simplified case of two particles in mutual orbit and then performing convergence testing on the system.
 A successful convergence test provided enough confidence in our approach to carry on with single and multi galaxy modelling.

 # Part 1: Convergence Testing on 2-body System